 This document is in two parts.
 The first part is this prospectus supplement, which describes the specific terms of the notes that we are offering and other matters relating to us and our financial condition.
 The second part is the accompanying prospectus, which gives more general information about securities we may offer from time to time, some of which does not apply to the notes we are offering.
 Generally, when we refer to the prospectus, we are referring to both parts of this document combined.
 The description of the terms of the notes contained in this prospectus supplement supplements the description under the "Description of Debt Securities of RGA" in the accompanying prospectus, and to the extent it is inconsistent with that description, the information in this prospectus supplement replaces the information in the accompanying prospectus.
-If the description of the notes in the prospectus supplement.
+If the description of the notes in the prospectus supplement differs from the description of the notes in the accompanying prospectus, you should rely on the information in this prospectus supplement.